 How frequently to feed

 Some babies do better with smaller, more frequent feeds.
-This causes less pressure on the sphincter muscle.
+This causes less pressure on the sphincter muscle between the oesophagus and the stomach.
 They may not want both breasts at each feed, or may do better if offered only one side, but more often.

 Support and information

-ABA's booklet Gastro-oesophageal Reflux and the Breastfed Baby combines the experiences of many families with the latest research into reflux.
+ABA's booklet Breastfeeding: and reflux combines the experiences of many families with the latest research into reflux.
 It includes practical suggestions for helping these babies with changes of posture, techniques for improving sleep, gentle ideas for playtime, and how to change your baby’s nappy without causing reflux.
-The booklet also covers medication and medical investigations and includes parents' own stories.
+The booklet also includes parents' own stories.
 It has a section on strategies that have helped parents cope with reflux.
 Booklets can be purchased from Mothers Direct.